5 signs that your dog has allergies

 1. The dog licks its paws

-Do you have a dog that licks its paws a lot then this could be a sign of allergy.
-You can often explain this away by saying that the dog is just grooming itself, but here you should keep an extra close eye on the dog.
+Do you have a dog that licks its paws a lot then this could be a sign of an allergy.
+You can often explain this away by saying that the dog is just grooming itself – but here you should keep an extra close eye on the dog.
 It is not normal for a dog to lick its paws several times a day.
-Maybe it puts the whole paw in its mouth and bits?
-This is one of the most common signs of allergies.
+Maybe it puts its entire paw in its mouth and bites off small pieces?
+This is one of the most common signs of an allergy.

 2. The dog scratches in and around the ears

-Another common sign of allergies in dogs is itching in and around the ears, often recurring ear infections.
-Take a look at your dog's ears - do you see any indication that they are swollen, red, painful or maybe you see a lot of earwax?
+Another common sign of allergies in dogs is itching in and around the ears – often recurring ear infections are seen.
+Take a look at your dog's ears – do you see any signs of swelling, redness, pain or perhaps a lot of earwax?

-All of these can be signs of an ear infection, often as a result of an underlying cause such as allergies.
-Fresh ears should have a sweet smell reminiscent of honey.
-If the ears smell bad, this is a clear indicator that something is going on, but the most important thing is that you get a vet to make an assessment.
+All of these can be signs of an ear infection – often due to an underlying cause such as an allergy.
+Healthy ears should have a sweet, honey-like smell.
+If the ears are smelly, this is a clear indicator that something is going on – but the most important thing is to get a vet to assess them.

 3. General itching

-General itching is perhaps the most obvious sign that is difficult to ignore as even for the owners it can result in sleepless nights if it is really bad.
-It is normal for a dog to scratch once in a while, but if it stops during a walk, during a meal or interrupts sleep, it is usually a sign of itching that is not within the normal range.
-The dog can scratch almost the entire body and like to bite and nibble the skin where it itches.
-Fortunately, there are several types of medication on the market that relieve itching, but the most important thing is to find the underlying cause and treat it.
+General itching is perhaps the most obvious sign that is difficult to ignore as it can even result in sleepless nights for the owners if it is really bad.
+It is normal for a dog to scratch once in a while – but if it stops during a walk, during a meal or interrupts sleep, it is usually a sign of itching that is not within the normal range.
+The dog may scratch almost all over its body and may bite and pick at the skin where it itches.
+Fortunately, there are several types of medication on the market that relieve itching – but the most important thing is to find the underlying cause and treat it.

 Do you suspect an allergy in your dog?
 Read more about it here.